 There is room for improvement of communication between GPs.
 Getting the different healthcare computer systems to talk to each other is a big issue in many parts of the country.
 This is problematic as Australia has a mobile population.
 Low-cost software solutions such as GP2GP, used in New Zealand and the UK, could solve this.

-The MyHealthRecord (formerly PCEHR) is, due to its many technical and medicolegal issues, not widely accepted as a reliable clinical tool.
-It is very likely that we will see more alternative, locally developed e-health solutions in the near future.
+The MyHealthRecord (formerly PCEHR) is, due to its many technical and medicolegal issues, not yet widely accepted as a reliable clinical tool and we see more alternative, locally developed e-health solutions in the near future.

 In conclusion there are substantial opportunities for PHNs in supporting and adequately resourcing general practice and its interactions with other parts of the health system.
 To quote the National Health and Hospitals Reform Commission (NHHRC): “We believe that strengthened primary health care services in the community, building on the vital role of general practice, should be the ‘first contact’ for providing care for most health needs of Australian people.”